Brain Injury Medical Negligence

 - Memory problems

-Each medical malpractice case is handled with the compassion it deserves and we are sensitive to your needs throughout the process.
-We know how difficult it can be to go through something like this and this is why we aim
+Each medical negligence case is handled with compassion, and we are sensitive to your needs throughout the process.
+We know how difficult it can be to experience brain injuries caused by someone else's negligence, which is why we pledge to do everything possible to ensure you get the compensation you deserve.

 Headed by leading solicitor Eddie Jones, our medical negligence team includes members of the Law Society's specialist panel for clinical negligence solicitors and the Action against Medical Accidents (AvMA) solicitors panel.
 The stringent criteria for membership on both panels demonstrate the high level of knowledge, skills, experience and practice we have in the field of medical negligence and brain injury claims.